elaval/owid-vis-poc/README.md

 Most of the visual elements are created, configured and transformed using D3js (https://d3js.org/) which has became a de-facto library for data visualization.

-Each cisualization class provides a series of methods that allow the user to provide specific configurations.
+Each visualization class provides a series of methods that allow the user to provide specific configurations.

 For example, to create a trendChart that has "years" as the unit and a total width of 1000 pixels, we would use:
 <pre>
 const myTrendChart = owidVis.OWIDTrendChart(data).unit("years").width(1000)
 </pre>

-The *node()* method will export a DOM element (\<div>) that contains the visualization and can be embedded in any html document.
+The *node()* method will return the DOM element (\<div>) that contains the visualization and can be embedded in any html document.

 <pre>
 owidVis.OWIDTrendChart(data).node()
 </pre>

-## Building the code
+## Building the library

 You can download the code from this respository and then